In: Blog

 Identifying Exempt Products

-While Ontario does not have direct sales tax breaks like New York, it is important to find other ways to save money.
-In different areas, some tax-free products can include seeds, fertilizers, and farm tools.
-To save the most, stay away from unclear purchases.
-Make sure that items like livestock and machines qualify for any tax benefits.
-Keeping a list of approved farm products can help you save time.
-For example, if you buy seeds for CAD 15,000 each year, marking them as tax-free can lower costs by roughly CAD 1,950 each year.
+While Ontario does not have sales tax breaks like New York, you can still find other ways to save money.
+In some areas, tax-free items may include seeds, fertilizers, and farming tools.
+To save even more, avoid confusing purchases.
+Make sure items like livestock and equipment follow the rules for any tax benefits.
+Keeping a list of accepted farm products can help you save time.
+If you buy seeds for CAD 15,000 each year, labeling them as tax-free can lower costs by about CAD 1,950 each year.

 Navigating Bureaucracy